 Alpine Ascents is "the premier way to experience Mt.
 McKinley with a guide service."
 Outside Magazine

 Summit success and safety record

 Alpine Ascents' Denali trips are renowned for their safety and their summit success.
-We encourage you to contact former climbs to discuss their experiences.
+We encourage you to contact former climbers to discuss their experiences.

 We have been a concessioner on Denali for 15 years, and our guides have been working on the mountain for over 20 years.
 We are one of five authorized Denali concessionaires (all other outfitters must act as subcontractor), and one of two companies with concessions on Rainier and Denali.

 Each team is equipped with satellite phones, and we offer cybercasts for each team.
 Alpine maintains an office in Talkeetna.
 We have postings on our web site (cybercasts) noting team progress.

 We offer as many as 14 trips per season, allowing teams to assist each other.